becodeorg/free2code/1.HTML/exercises/Semantics/exercise-3-chinese-farmer/exercise.md

 - Add the attribute `Alt` to the images.
 What is the purpose of this attribute?

-- Add a "*good*" or "*bad*" class to the tags surrounding the words "Good" and "Bad".
+- Add a em tag to the tags surrounding the words "Good" and "Bad" also add a class to the tags named either "*good*" or "*bad*".

 - Find the link attribute to indicate the page to which the link should lead, and add it.